RetroPie/RetroPie-Docs/docs/Runcommand.md

 When launching Libretro cores (those prefixed by **lr-**) the Runcommand launch menu presents the option to **Launch with verbose logging**.
 This outputs more information to the log file found in `/dev/shm/runcommand.log` which is useful, and often necessary, when diagnosing problems.
 Once the game is exited, the log file can be downloaded via [SFTP](Transferring-Roms#sftp) or viewed directly via the command line.

+/// info | Note
-**Note:** If launching a non-Libretro ("standalone") core, the option will not be available, but they typically will still write useful diagnostic information to `/dev/shm/runcommand.log`.
+If launching a non-Libretro ("standalone") core, the option will not be available, but emulators typically will still write useful diagnostic information to `/dev/shm/runcommand.log`.
+///

 ## Adding custom launching images